I-395

 I-395: last good place for new development?

-In 2002, I-395 is seen by some as a good corridor for development, as it is one of the last remaining uncongested freeways in the state.
+In 2002, I-395 was seen by some as a good corridor for development, as it was one of the last remaining uncongested freeways in the state.
 In the words of Plainfield Economic Development Coordinator Michael Saad: "The 395 corridor represents the only reasonable travel left in Connecticut."

 Once the secret's out, would I-395 fill up immediately?
 Probably not.
 The area's population is still low, many residents don't mind driving longer distances to New London or Worcester (in other words, not demanding development closer to home), and many would like the state's "Quiet Corner" to stay quiet.